paradoxl/C195_Software2/README.md

 ## Schedule By Contact view:
 - A combo box is located in the top corner where you can choose the name of a contact.
 Once generated this report will show all appointments tied to this contact.
 ## Additional Reports:
-- I've chosen to generate an additional schedule that will display all appointments that are scheduled before lunchtime. (or Tee time depending on whom the doctor is);
+- I've chosen to generate an additional schedule that will display all appointments that are scheduled before lunchtime. (or Tee time depending on whom the doctor is)
 - This will automatically populate a tableview with appointment scheduled for the current day before 12:00.